BR0kEN-/platformsh-deploy/README.md

 ## Process

-Within the `.deploy/<ACTION>` you may consider creating two handlers:
+Within the `.deploy/$ACTION/` you may consider creating two handlers:

-  - `_succeeded.sh` - the file that will be included in a runtime once all commands in a process will successfully end.
+  - `_succeeded.sh` - the file that will be included to a runtime once all commands in a process will successfully end.
-  - `_failed.sh` - the same as above, but only after first non-zero return code (a process will be terminated).
+  - `_failed.sh` - the same as above, but only after the first non-zero return code (a process will be terminated).

 Available environment variables: